SpinDoctorMRI/SpinDoctor.jl/docs/src/theory/discretization.md

 of which we will retain the ``N_\text{eig}`` smallest eigenvalues and corresponding eigenvectors ``\{(\lambda_n, \mathbf{p}_n)\}_{1 \leq n \leq N_\text{eig}}``, with ``N_\text{eig}
 \leq N_\text{node}``.
-Note however that there are in total ``N_\text{node}`` solutions to the problem \eqref{eq:matrixeig}.
+Note however that there are in total ``N_\text{node}`` solutions to the problem.
 Moving back to the space of functions (the function space ``P_1``), the eigenfunction ``\phi_n(\vec{x})`` associated to the eigenvalue ``\lambda_n`` is then

 ```math